arthurkuhn/codejam-2016/README.md

-# codejam 2016 Senior Challenge
+# Codejam-2016 Senior Challenge
-## Team: Pouteam
+## Team: Pouteam -- Senior_Team20

 ## Using the app
-Node Server contains a Node JS server that hosts our website.
+The folder Node Server contains a Node JS server that hosts our website.
 Instructions to install and run the server are in the folder's readme.

 The website will ask for a name, a few genres and some tv shows that the user watched and liked.